Small modular reactor: Thermal-neutron reactors

 Thermal-neutron reactors rely on a moderator (water, graphite, beryllium...) to slow neutrons and generally use ^{235}U as fissile material.
 Most conventional operating reactors are of this type.

 Fast reactors

-Fast reactors don't use moderators.
-Instead they rely on Highly Enriched Uranium (HEU) fuel to absorb fast neutrons.
+Fast reactors do not use moderators.
+Instead, they rely on highly enriched uranium (HEU) fuel to absorb fast neutrons.
 This usually means changing the fuel arrangement within the core, or using different fuels.
 E.g., ^{239}Pu is more likely to absorb a fast neutron than ^{235}U.

-Fast reactors can be breeder reactors.
+Fast reactors can also be breeder reactors.
 These reactors release enough neutrons to transmute non-fissionable elements into fissionable ones.
 A common use for a breeder reactor is to surround the core by a "blanket" of ^{238}U, the most easily available isotope.
 Once the ^{238}U undergoes a neutron absorption reaction, it becomes ^{239}Pu, which can be removed from the reactor during refueling, and subsequently reprocessed and used as fuel.